silvianaho/LectureHallSchedule/worksheets/project_worksheet.md

 ### Questions:

-1. Does the frontend communicate with the mobile? `(No)`
+1. Does the frontend communicate with the mobile? `No`
-2. Does the frontend communicate directly with the database? `(No)`
+2. Does the frontend communicate directly with the database? `No`
 3. How should the frontend display data from the database? `By calling the API to get the data then populating the elements upon a successful event`
-4. How does the frontend communicate with backend? `By making API calls`
+4. How does the frontend communicate with backend? `By making API calls to the backend`

 ---